bsm-x/us-laws/docs/VECTOR_DB_README.md

 - Parses all US Code XML files (~60,000 sections)
 - Generates embeddings for each section
-- Stores in local ChromaDB database
+- Stores in local LanceDB database
 - Takes 10-30 minutes depending on your computer
 - Requires ~500MB disk space